unccd/Prais4-reporting-manual/implementationFramework.md

 Reporting on the implementation framework is generally in a tabular and narrative format, and is voluntary.

-A specific reporting template (SOx-IF) can be found as the final element for each of the SOs in the PRAIS 4 platform and includes one or more of the applicable sections.
+A specific reporting template (SOx-IF) can be found as the final element for each of the SOs in the overview page or within the separate SO tabs on the PRAIS 4 platform and includes one or more of the applicable sections.

 The template poses a series of high-level questions to which the Parties can answer “Yes/No”.
 If the answer is “Yes”, then the Parties have the opportunity to provide additional information on each topic detailing the country's experience.
 This additional information can be provided by filling in the tables, containing a combination of selections from drop-down menus and free descriptive text.